quintans/eventsourcing/README.md

 That being said, first we write to the database and then a second process picks up the database changes.

-Below I present to options: Polling and Pushing (reactive)
+Below I present to options: Polling and Pushing (recommended)

 *I implemented examples of both :)*